rust-osdev/multiboot2/README.md

 [![crates.io](https://img.shields.io/crates/v/multiboot2.svg)](https://crates.io/crates/multiboot2)
 [![docs](https://docs.rs/multiboot2/badge.svg)](https://docs.rs/multiboot2/)

-An experimental Multiboot 2 crate for ELF-64 kernels.
-It's still incomplete, so please open an issue if you're missing some functionality.
-Contributions welcome!
+Library that helps you to parse the multiboot information structure (mbi) from Multiboot2-compliant bootloaders, like GRUB.
+It supports all tags from the specification including full support for the sections of ELF-64.
+This library is `no_std` and can be used in a Multiboot2-kernel.

-It uses the Multiboot 2.0 specification at https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html and the ELF 64 specification at http://www.uclibc.org/docs/elf-64-gen.pdf.
+It follows the Multiboot 2.0 specification at https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html and the ELF 64 specification at http://www.uclibc.org/docs/elf-64-gen.pdf.

 Below is the draft for a blog post about this.
 I don't plan to finish it but maybe it's helpful as documentation.